The Villages NW Hub and Spoke Network has experienced exciting and explosive growth during its organizational development.

 ■ Spokes are able to immediately have nonprofit status through Village NW’s fiscal sponsorship agreement with COF.

-■ Villages NW provides Oregon NPO status and has applied for Federal 501c3 status on behalf of the entire Hub & Spoke Network.
+■ Villages NW provides Oregon Nonprofit Organization status and caries the Federal 501(c)3 status on behalf of the entire Hub & Spoke Network.

 ■ Review of contracts and agreements through Villages NW’s pro-bono legal adviser.